pgphi/Automated-Excel-Reporting/README.md

 Used packages:
 - string (for creating column alphabet chars A,B,C ...)
-- openpyxl (for writing excel formulars)
+- openpyxl (for writing excel formulars, barcharts)
--